cartrawler/cartrawler.github.io/docs/StyleGuide/sdktheming.md

 ## Theming Examples

-Below are a few examples of applying a palette to the SDK’s Search and Car Results screens.
+Below are examples of applying a palette to the SDK’s Search and Car Results screens.

 ![](/uploads/Theming Examples.png)